jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### changeUserPic

 this method will change pic of a user if exists,
-if not error is returned
+if not error is returned.

+Parameters:
+- $email: string email of the user
+- $profilePic: array with the image sent by the post request

+The method returns $error string.
 ```php
     public function changeUserPic(string $email, array $profilePic): string {